nadeemlab/SPT/docs/maintenance.md

 - The `db` module is for testing only.
 A real PostgresQL database should generally not be deployed in a container.

 # Test-managed development
 Test scripts serve multiple purposes for us:
 1. To verify preserved functionality during source code modification.
 2. To exemplify typical usage of classes and functions, including how they are wrapped in a container and how that container is setup.

 # `spt` tab completion
 Bash completion has been implemented that allows the user to readily assess and find functionality provided at the command line.
-This reduces the need for some kinds of documentation, since it is folded in to the executables in such a way that it can be readily accessed.
+This reduces the need for some kinds of documentation, since such documentation is already folded in to the executables in such a way that it can be readily accessed.

 After installation of the Python package, an entry point `spt` is created.
 (Use `spt-enable-completion` to manually install the completion to a shell profile file).

-`spt [TAB]` yields the submodules which can be typed next.
+- `spt [TAB]` yields the submodules which can be typed next.

-`spt <module name> [TAB]` yields the commands provided by the given module.
+- `spt <module name> [TAB]` yields the commands provided by the given module.

-`spt <module name> <command name> [TAB]` yields the `--help` text for the command.
+- `spt <module name> <command name> [TAB]` yields the `--help` text for the command.

 For example: